erajtob/XcelSheetsMerger/README.md

 > In the Excel Options dialogue box, click on Customize Ribbon in the left pane.
 It will show the Customize the Ribbon options on the right.
 > On the right, within the Main Tabs pane, check the Developer option.
 > Click OK.

+Future Feaature Plans:
+ * Come up with a better system to flexibly offset rows.
+ * Option to enable and disable formula being pasted.